Meet the Tech Team

 a.
 For management, security, and equivalent classroom experiences, iPads must be

 able to support iOS 11.0 or newer.
-New iPad is recommended (see Apple iPad
+A new iPad is recommended (see Apple iPad

 website link: https://www.apple.com/ipad-9.7/).
 Devices must also have at least